Toronto is a city of food pockets: areas, neighbourhoods and microhoods where certain kinds of restaurants have collected over the years.

 Just as Greektown ends, the Middle East begins, with Afghani, Levantine, Pakistani, and other restaurants, mostly fast food, all halal, begin to appear, with a few Ethiopian places in there, as well.

 The first one you’re likely to run into if you’re heading east along the Danforth is Makka, a Pakistani place across the street from the Medinah Masjid, one of two masjids within a couple of blocks that makes this part of town a centre for Muslim culture and activity.
-Madina Halal Pizza and Wings, and Cafe Tangiers are other popular spots.
+Madina Halal Pizza & Wings is another popular spot.

 Main intersection: Danforth and Greenwood